NREL/ALchemist/docs/setup/variable_space.md

 ## Opening the Variable Space Setup

-- Click the **Define Search Space** button in the main application window to open the setup dialog.
+- Click the **Create Variables File** button in the main application window to open the setup dialog.

 ---